+Certain statements contained in this MD&A constitute forward-looking statements and information within the meaning of applicable securities law.
+Other statements concerning First Capital's objectives and strategies and Management's beliefs, plans, estimates and intentions also constitute forward-looking statements.
+Forward-looking statements can generally be identified by the expressions "anticipate", "believe", "plan", "estimate", "project", "expect", "intend", "outlook", "objective", "may", "will", "should", "continue" and similar expressions.
+The forward-looking statements are not historical facts but, rather, reflect First Capital's current expectations regarding future results or events and are based on information currently available to Management.
 Certain material factors and assumptions were applied in providing these forward-looking statements.
 Forward-looking information involves numerous assumptions such as rental income (including assumptions on timing of lease-up, development coming online and levels of percentage rent), interest rates, tenant defaults, borrowing costs (including the underlying interest rates and credit spreads), the general availability of capital and the stability of the capital markets, the ability of the Trust to make loans at the same rate or in the same amount as repaid loans, amount of development costs, capital expenditures, operating costs and corporate expenses, level and timing of acquisitions of income-producing properties, the Trust's ability to complete dispositions and the timing, terms and anticipated benefits of any such dispositions, the Trust's ability to redevelop, sell or enter into partnerships with respect to the future incremental density it has identified in its portfolio, number of units outstanding, the Trust's ability to qualify as a real estate investment trust under the Tax Act, and numerous other factors.
-Management believes that the expectations reflected in forward-looking statements are based upon reasonable assumptions; however, Management can give no assurance that actual results will be consistent with these forward-looking statements.
+Management can give no assurance that actual results will be consistent with these forward-looking statements.